Spadina station: Norman B. Gash House

 The main entrance to the Yonge–University line part of the station is concealed inside a house at 85 Spadina Road, which was built in 1899 and listed as a heritage property by the City of Toronto in 1974.
 The building was designed by architect Robert Ogilvie for lawyer Norman Gash.
 The property had previously been needed for construction of the Spadina Expressway, which was cancelled in 1971.
 Since it was still planned to build the subway on its original route along the course of the expressway, the site was subsequently acquired by Metropolitan Toronto in 1972, with the intention of replacing it with a new station building.
 Local protest forced the TTC to repurpose the old building, thereby retaining the residential character of the neighbourhood.
 Opposite the house, on the west side of Spadina Road at Kendal Avenue, there is an uncovered stairwell entrance to the station mezzanine.
 There are northbound and southbound bus stops outside the entrances.
 This entrance only accepts Presto cards.

-This building includes two large artworks: Morning Glory by Louis de Niverville, a surreal enamel mural sited on the ground level by the stairwell; and Barren Ground Caribou by Joyce Wieland, a huge quilt featuring caribou in a tundra landscape, located near the unmanned turnstile on the concourse level below.
+This building includes two large artworks: Morning Glory by Louis de Niverville, a surreal enamel mural sited on the ground level by the stairwell; and Barren Ground Caribou by Joyce Wieland, a huge quilt featuring caribou in a tundra landscape, located near the unstaffed turnstile on the concourse level below.
+In 2025, Barren Ground Caribou was temporarily removed so it could be featured in a major retrospective of Wieland's work at the Montreal Museum of Fine Arts and the Art Gallery of Ontario.
+It was scheduled to be reinstalled in 2026.